This is a hike we did during our glamping trip back in April near Warner Springs, CA.

 They got a kick out of Xena carrying the GoPro for us.
 She helped me recording the hike.
 With or without the GoPro, she brings smiles to everyone we run into on trails.
 I just love that.
 I will leave the link below for the video of this hike.

-Occasional breeze kept us going though.
-Temperature wasn’t high.
+An occasional breeze kept us from getting overheated.
+The temperature wasn’t high.
 It was just the strong sun’s rays of Southern California.
 Stay on PCT.
 Not all signs are this nice on this trail.
 This one is near the eagle rock.

-When we arrived at the eagle rock, I changed Xena in to her Sun and Bug Blocker.
+When we arrived at the eagle rock, I changed Xena into her Sun and Bug Blocker.
 I packed away other stuff and got up.
-First I couldn’t find her.
+At first, I couldn’t find her.
 Then I spotted her sitting next to the eagle.
-She is a pro!
-Haha.
-I laughed out so loud!!
-Isn’t this an awesome rock though?
+She is a pro.
+Ha!
+I laughed out so loud!
+Isn’t this an awesome rock, though?

 When you are ready, go back the way you came.
 We were happy when we made back to the shaded part of the trail with the creek.
 We spent some time in the creek to cool down before we continued on.